abhipnair/ElevateLabsT01/README.md

-# ElevateLabs Cybersecurity Internship 2025 - Day 01

-## Task: Network Reconnaissance using Nmap
+## 🌐Task 1: Network Reconnaissance using Nmap

 ### 🔧 Tool Used
 **Nmap** (Network Mapper)